Droop quota: Varieties

-A quota may be thought to be inadmissable if it allows more to achieve quota than the number of open seats.
-However preventing such an occurrence is not necessary.
-The original Droop quota (votes/seats+1, plus 1, rounded down) was traditionally seen as needed in the context of modern fractional transfer systems, and it was believed that any smaller portion of the votes, such as exact Droop, would not work because it would allow one more candidate than there are open seats to reach the quota. s Newland and Britton noted in 1974, this is not a problem: if the last two winners both receive a Droop quota of votes, rules can be applied to break the tie, and ties can occur regardless of which quota is used.
-Due to this misunderstanding, Ireland, Malta and Australia have used Droop's original quota - votes/seats+1, plus 1 - for the last hundred years.

-The two variants in the first line come from Droop's discussion in the context of Hare's STV proposal.
-Hare assumed that to calculate election results, physical ballots would be reshuffled across piles, and did not consider the possibility of fractional votes.
-In such a situation, rounding the number of votes up (or, alternatively, adding one and rounding down (Note: The two are only different when the quotient produced by the number of votes divided by one more than the number of seats is exactly a whole number.)) introduces as little error as possible, while maintaining the admissibility of the quota, by ensuring that no more can achieve quota than just the number of seats available.
+The variants in the first line come from Droop's discussion in the context of Hare's STV proposal.
+Hare assumed that to calculate election results, physical ballots would be reshuffled across piles and did not consider the possibility of fractional votes.
+In such a situation, rounding the number of votes up (or, alternatively, adding one and rounding down) (Note: The two are only different when the number of votes is exactly a whole number.) introduces as little error as possible, while maintaining the admissibility of the quota.